 The Lois Hole Hospital for Women provides expert patient care for women of all ages and in all stages of life.
 Over 7,000 babies are born in the hospital each year.
 The Lois Hole offers full care for high-risk maternity and obstetrics patients, as well as surgery for ovarian, cervical, and other gynecological cancers.
 It’s also a Canadian leader in new treatments for urogynecologic and pelvic floor disorders.

 Stollery Children’s Hospital

-The Stollery is a children’s hospital for cardiac surgery and major organ transplants.
+The Stollery is a children’s hospital for cardiac surgery and major organ transplants in Edmonton, Alberta.
 It contains neonatal and pediatric ICUs, a pediatric thrombosis program, and a number of other clinics for children.
 The hospital is part of the Canadian Neonatal Network and conducts over 9,000 surgeries each year.
 It was the first hospital in Canada to perform a pediatric auto-islet transplant and is a major referral centre for the Berlin Heart.